gytterberg/technical-interview-prep/algorithms/3-data-structures/3-prefix-search.md

 Given a "book" and a string to search for, return an array of the character indices for every word in the book that begins with that string.

-The book will be given as two things: a book id and a string of English text.
+The book will contain two things: a book id and a string of English text.
 The search should be case *insensitive*.

 Follow-up: consider the possibility of repeated searches through the same book.